Last Updated on

-The Vortex Razor HD 12X50 technically disqualifies from this price bracket because it has a $1300 price tag, but since I can tell you that it won’t make the high-end list, I’m giving it a mention here – besides, you can get if for barely over $1000 on sale so I think that is close enough to fit this price range.
+The Vortex Razor HD 12X50 technically disqualifies from this price bracket because it has a price tag of around $1300, but since I can tell you that it won’t make the high-end list of binoculars, I’m giving it a mention here – besides, you can get if for barely over $1000 on sale so I think that is close enough to fit this price range.

 It’s loaded with an APO system, Plasma Tech, XR Plus Fully Multi-Coated lenses, and a whole mouthful more, including a True Open Hinge design and lightweight magnesium chassis.